Madame-Aehm/CAB-Project-4-Spikes/spike2/notes.md

 Create a new file at the root of the `server` called `.env`.
 This will hold all our environment variables. **Make sure to add it to the .gitignore!!**

 `.env` files save data in the format: VARIABLE_NAME=value.
 Strings don't need quotation marks.
 To access this variable, use **process.env.VARIABLE_NAME**.
-We're going to save the code snippet from MongoDB as a variable:
+We're going to save the URI string from MongoDB as a variable:

 ```js
 MONGO_URI=mongodb+srv:...